US Highway 50 is the Loneliest Highway In America

-U.S. Route 50 is an asphalted road with a length of 3,000 miles (4,800 km) linking Ocean City, Maryland on the Atlantic Ocean to West Sacramento, California, on the Pacific Ocean.
-The route runs through mostly rural areas in the Western part of US and includes the section through Nevada known as The Loneliest Road in America.
+U.S. Route 50 is the name of a major road in USA.
+It runs through mostly rural areas in the Western part of US and includes the section through Nevada known as The Loneliest Road in America.

 Where does US Highway 50 start and end?

-The road was created in 1926.
-Running coast-to-coast through the heart of America on a 3,000-mile odyssey from sea to shining sea, US-50 passes through a dozen different states (California, Nevada,Utah, Colorado, Kansas, Missouri, Illinois, Indiana, Ohio, West Virginia, Virginia, and Maryland) as well as the District of Columbia) and four state capitals, as well as the nation’s capital, Washington, D.C.
-From the Atlantic to the Pacific, is how one often describes the coast to coast trip across the United States.
-US Highway 50 wasn’t built overnight.
-The history of US Highway 50 starts almost two hundred years ago.
-There were no established trails other than pathways left by the Native Americans.
+The road runs east-west from Ocean City (in Maryland on the Atlantic Ocean) to West Sacramento (in California, on the Pacific Ocean) through mostly rural desert and mountains.
+It passes through a dozen different states (California, Nevada,Utah, Colorado, Kansas, Missouri, Illinois, Indiana, Ohio, West Virginia, Virginia, and Maryland) as well as the District of Columbia) and four state capitals, as well as the nation’s capital, Washington, D.C.
+Running coast-to-coast through the heart of America on a 3,000-mile odyssey from sea to shining sea, US-50 From the Atlantic to the Pacific, is how one often describes the coast to coast trip across the United States.

-Why is Highway 50 the loneliest road in America?
+Why is Highway 50 called The Loneliest Road in America?